 - Combine dry ingredients.
 Whisk together the flour, baking soda, salt, cinnamon, and nutmeg.
 Set that aside.

 - Mix wet ingredients.
-To the bowl of a stand mixer, use the paddle attachment to beat the butter and sugars together on medium speed for a few minutes.
+To the bowl of a stand mixer, using the paddle attachment cream butter and sugars, scraping down sides of the bowl as needed.
 When it looks pale and airy mix in the vanilla and eggs until combined.
 Then, fold in the carrots.
-Scrape down the sides of the bowl as you mix.

 - Combine the two bowls.
 Stir the dry ingredients into the wet until just combined and no flour streaks remain.
 Do not overmix.
 Scoop about 2 Tablespoons of dough and drop the cookies onto a prepared baking sheet about 2 inches apart.